Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Metformin - Key Information

-Type 2 diabetes happens when the body either doesn’t make enough insulin or the insulin doesn’t work properly.
-This causes high blood sugar levels, which can lead to serious health problems if not managed.
+Type 2 diabetes occurs when the body struggles to make enough insulin or respond to it properly.
+This causes high blood sugar levels, which can lead to serious health problems.
+This medication is often prescribed when diet and exercise alone are not enough to control these levels.

 How Does Metformin Work?